ramkrushnaw04/SIH/chatbot/README.md

       }

 ## TODO
-- Add more formats for input files (doc, docx, ppt, png, jpg, wepb)
+- Add more formats for input files (doc, docx, ppt) -
 - Send only necessary part of the context insted of the whole thing

+## UPDATES
+06/09/2024
+- Added support for jpg, png, webp, bmp, tiff, docx, gif
+- No longer working on legacy formats doc and ppt as they are obsolete.